tim-janik/scb/chacha/README.md

 The implementations are all based on Public Domain code by
 D. J. Bernstein and others.

+As a CSPRNG, it easily passes PractRand at 32TB.

 The source code is dedicated to the Public Domain under the [Unlicense](https://unlicense.org/UNLICENSE).